amccloud/storybook-addons-abstract/README.md

 This addon for storybook allows you to link to Abstract layers and collections in the storybook panel!

-You can add as many shares to a single story as you want.

 ## Install

 ```sh